peterdurham/hero-battle-client/README.md

-# :trophy: Hero Battle
+# :trophy: Hero Battle Client

 Front end client for a daily hero voting app (React/Redux)

 This app is hosted [here](https://herobattle.netlify.com/)
 The backend for this project is [here](https://github.com/peterdurham/hero-battle-server)

-**Note:** This code depends on a database which this repository does not have access to.

 Features: